Hengle/Nexus-Security.github.io/content/posts/2016-09-09-hellotalk-chat-speak-learn-foreign.md

 HelloTalk Chat, Speak & Learn Foreign Languages 3.6.5 Unlocked APK For Android

-HelloTalk, the world's leading community for language learning and cultural exchange, puts you in touch with native speakers of other languages ââ(English, Japanese, Korean, Spanish, French, Mandarin Chinese, Cantonese, Portuguese, German, Italian, Russian, Arabic and 100 others) for free!
+HelloTalk, the world's leading community for language learning and cultural exchange, puts you in touch with native speakers of other languages (English, Japanese, Korean, Spanish, French, Mandarin Chinese, Cantonese, Portuguese, German, Italian, Russian, Arabic and 100 others) for free!
 **FEATURES**
 \* Look for people whose needs correspond to yours.
 \* Practice your target language with native speakers via text / audio / voice messages.